TylorS/typed/apps/website/content/guides/fx-errors-and-recovery.md

 policy are separate choices: first decide what must stay alive, then what competing work may run.
 Use [AsyncData](/explore/async-data) when loading and refreshing belong in the displayed value model.

-## Translate a failure without claiming recovery
+## Reference: translate or materialize a failure

 When the caller owns the fallback decision, change only the expected error representation: